/ tool-comparisons / Axiom vs Grafana for Solo Developers

 Scope.
 Axiom focuses on log and event data analytics.
 It's very good at ingesting, storing, and querying large volumes of structured data.
 Grafana is a broader platform.
 With Prometheus, you get system metrics.
 With Loki, you get logs.
 With Tempo, you get traces.
 Grafana ties it all together in one dashboard.
 The scope is wider but the setup is more involved.

 Metrics monitoring.
 Grafana + Prometheus gives you time-series metrics out of the box.
 CPU usage, memory, disk I/O, custom application metrics.
-Axiom can ingest metrics as events, but it's not a traditional time-series database.
-For monitoring server health with real-time graphs, Grafana + Prometheus is the more natural fit.
+Axiom treats logs and events as its primary data type.
+Its main query language, APL, explicitly cannot query metrics, so Axiom added a separate metrics path with its own language, MPL.
+That split is telling.
+Logs and events are the core, metrics are the newer bolt-on.
+For monitoring server health with real-time graphs, Grafana + Prometheus is still the more natural fit.

 Log management.
 Both handle logs well, but differently.
-Axiom's 500 GB free ingest is more generous than Grafana Cloud's 50 GB free log tier.
+Axiom's Personal free tier includes 500 GB of data loading per month against Grafana Cloud's 50 GB of free log ingest, a tenfold difference in raw free volume.
+Retention also differs on the free plans.
+Axiom holds data for 30 days, while Grafana Cloud Free keeps everything for 14 days.
 Axiom's APL queries are powerful for log analytics.
-Grafana's Loki uses LogQL, which is also capable but follows a different syntax.
-For pure log volume on a free tier, Axiom wins.
+Grafana's Loki uses LogQL, which is based on PromQL but capable on its own.
+For pure log volume and retention on a free tier, Axiom wins.
 For correlating logs with metrics on a dashboard, Grafana wins.

 Query languages.
 Axiom uses APL (similar to Kusto/KQL).
 Grafana uses PromQL for metrics and LogQL for logs.
 All three have learning curves.
 If you've used Azure Data Explorer, Axiom's APL will feel familiar.
 If you've worked with Prometheus, PromQL is already in your toolkit.